deadlock-api/ai-assistant/README.md

 # Deadlock AI-Assistant

-A comprehensive AI assistant for analyzing Deadlock game data using advanced language models and database querying capabilities.
-Optimized for Discord bot integration with session-based conversation management and concurrent user support.
+A comprehensive AI assistant for analyzing Deadlock game data using advanced language models and ClickHouse database querying capabilities.
+Optimized for Discord bot integration with memory-based conversation management and concurrent user support.

 ## Prerequisites